 According to the Wheel of the Year—a cyclical way in which time has been organized around agriculture, celestial events, and the change of seasons—fall is a time for death and rebirth, the waning sun, and keeping faith that the light will return.
 It’s about drawing near the hearth, connecting with our ancestors, giving thanks, and celebrating the harvest.
 Over the course of four weeks, forager Lori McCarthy and herbalist Felicity Roberts will explore ancient and contemporary fall festivals and their deeper meanings through the sacred foods associated with them.
 We’ll trace the history, traditions, and mythologies that accompany festivals such as Samhain, and learn how to prepare some of the foods central to them.

 We’ll cover ciders, beers, and cocktails; cheese-making, pasta-making, and bread-making; canning, cooking over fire, and foraging; and charcuterie, meat preservation, and fermentation.
 Along the way, we’ll look at each dish’s history and the folklore that surrounds it.

 There are four total sessions included in this purchase, each lasting for 1.5 hours on four consecutive Wednesdays beginning October 28.
+This lecture series is designed so students can participate live or watch at their leisure.
 Sessions will take place live over Zoom, with dedicated Q&A segments for students to ask questions via video or chat.
-Students who are unable to attend the course live will receive recordings of each session shortly after class ends and will be able to access them for up to one week using a temporary password.
+All enrolled students will receive recordings of each session shortly after class ends and will be able to access them for up to one week using a temporary password.

 Session 1 (Wednesday, 10/28, 5:30–7 PM ET): Dark harvest